Normality Calibration in Semi-supervised Graph Anomaly Detection: Introduction

 By jointly optimizing these two components, GraphNC learns more generalized normality representations and more discriminative anomaly scores.
 Besides, GraphNC is a generic framework where different pre-trained teacher models can be plugged into, and it can obtain better GAD performance if the teacher model is stronger.
 In summary, our contributions are as follows \begin{itemize} \item We introduce GraphNC, a novel graph normality calibration framework that leverages both labeled normal nodes and unlabeled data to calibrate normality learning from the teacher model in both the score and feature spaces for semi-supervised GAD .

 \item In GraphNC, we introduce two new components: anomaly score distribution alignment (ScoreDA) and perturbation-based normality regularization (NormReg).
 ScoreDA aligns the scores of our model with those of the pre-trained teacher model, which helps push the anomaly scores of the two classes toward opposite ends.
-Meanwhile, NormReg mitigates the impact of inaccurate teacher scores by enforcing representation compactness among normal nodes during alignment.
+NormReg mitigates the impact of inaccurate teacher scores by enforcing representation compactness among normal nodes during alignment.

-\item GraphNC is a flexible framework where different teacher models can be plugged and played, achieving consistently enhanced GAD improvement across three types of teacher models, including data reconstruction-based, one-class-based, and anomaly-generation-based approaches.
-Further, GraphNC gets better performance when the teacher model is stronger.
-This is verfied by our comprehensive experiments on six benchmark datasets.
+\item GraphNC is a flexible framework where different teacher models can be plugged and played, achieving consistently enhanced GAD improvement across three types of teacher models, including data reconstruction, one-class-based, and anomaly-generation-based approaches.
+This is verified by our comprehensive experiments on six benchmark datasets.

 \end{itemize}